 This is Feng Shui: 4 valuable tips to guarantee harmony in the office

+Turning to an esoteric Chinese tradition might not be the first thing you think of when you want to improve your work environment, but hear us out.
 We’re talking about feng shui, specifically what you can do with it to bring harmony to your office design – and perhaps even increase your business successes.

 As a traditional Chinese practice that is meant to use interior design and decorative accessories to bring about improvement in people’s lives, the very idea of feng shui is something that we completely ‘get’ over here in FibreGuard.

 Making your décor work for you?
+Yes, please.

 Applying feng shui principles to office spaces is just the same as for your home, except that with office spaces you probably don’t have much say about rearranging them or what kinds of lighting are used (among other things).

+You’re probably thinking…come on, FibreGuard, there’s no way this pseudoscience can make me more productive.
+To the sceptics, we answer: why not try it out anyway?
 You have nothing to lose, and at the end of it, your desk or cubicle will look much better as a result.

 Can Feng Shui make you more productive at work?
 Follow our tips: working in a harmonious environment full of positive vibes can’t be bad for your efficiency, creativity, or general wellbeing.

+Flare-up that feel-good factor in your workspace by inviting dynamic energy in.
 The layout of your office is always something that can be turned to your advantage, whether you feel like you have control over how it looks or not.
 You actually don’t even need a whole office at your disposal to give it the feng shui treatment – even a cubicle in a call centre can be made to work for you.

 What do you have at home that makes you feel calmer?
 Add it into your workspace.
 It can be a framed photograph of loved ones, your favourite mug, a coaster made by a family member…anything at all specific to you that makes you feel rested.

 That being said, take note of our next tip and don’t overload your workspace.

+Decluttering is a definite 'yes', but it doesn't have to mean 'everything must go'.
 When you’re deciding how to best decorate your office, be selective.
 Use decorative elements that spark off happy memories or items that are meaningful to you.
 Do you have a go-to quote that never fails to ignite your creativity?
 Stick it up on the corkboard.

 We’re not telling you to introduce a load of clutter into your space.
 Clutter just doesn’t help productivity at all.
 Decluttering will give you more room and wipe away visual stress at the same time.
 Please note we’re not telling you to get rid of everything!
 Just be reasonable about it.
 If it works, keep it, and if it is stressing you out or useless, bin it.

-We write about colour a good bit here on the FibreGuard blog, and for good reason: different colour schemes bring different energies to a space.
+We write about colour a good bit here on the FibreGuard blog (check this out!), and for good reason: different colour schemes bring different energies to a space.

 Obviously, unless you’re working from home, you really don’t have carte blanche to go repainting the office or co-working space.
 So, think small.
 Change the colours of things on your desk.

 Change your desktop wallpaper.
 If you have a corkboard or divider space, use it to your advantage and pin up a mood board.
 Pro feng shui advice: Get a better chair – one with a high back to give you more support and put you in charge.

+Plants and general greenery in your workspace help reconnect you with nature.
 Working at the same desk every day, in the same room, facing the same direction without fresh air or without even a view outside…these are the things that really make you feel cramped, unproductive, and creatively stifled.

 Bringing in plants will help if you can’t look outside during the workday or even face a window.